davidbau/seedrandom/README.md

 console.log(rng2());
 ```

-Starting in version 3.0.0, when using from node.js, the global
+Starting in version 3.0.0, when using via require('seedrandom'), the global
 `Math.seedrandom` is no longer available.